 Language and Literacy Project

-A specialized clinic setting operates during the summer focusing on language and literacy with elementary school aged children.
-Seven weeks of fun filled activities focus on intensive reading and writing experiences, in both individual and group settings.
+This specialized clinic setting operates during the summer focusing on language and literacy development in elementary and middle-school aged children.
+Six weeks of fun-filled activities focus on intensive reading and writing experiences, in both individual and group settings.
 Major emphasis is placed on skills and strategies which utilize the entire language system to develop comprehension and meaning while reading and writing.

-Specialized individual and group services are provided during the fall and spring semesters for individuals with aphasia resulting from a stroke or brain injury.
-It includes family education, individual sessions and group treatment for conversation and reading.
+Specialized individual and group services are provided during the fall and spring semesters for individuals with communication or swallowing challenges resulting from a stroke or brain injury.
+These services include family education, individual assessment and interventions, and group treatment for conversation, reading, and other areas of communication/social interaction.

 Early Language/Communication Preschool